 Our group recorded all of the research findings on sticky notes, and organized those notes into groups, a process called affinity mapping.
 This helped see larger trends that emerged from the research.

-We asked how users might feel about sharing their work with the public and found an overwhelming sense of self-consciousness associated with sharing unfinished work.
-The majority of these users, however, expressed positive interest and curiosity in being able to see other ppl’s creative processes if it were possible.
+When asked about sharing work on in a public venue, users expressed an overwhelming sense of self-consciousness associated with unfinished work.
+Conversely, users, expressed an interest in being able to see the creative process of others.

 They expressed that if they were allowed the opportunity to present their work in an anonymous way, they would probably take the opportunity to do so because they see the value in sharing a creative process.